Rosuav/csgo_demo_dump/README.md

 Or maybe dump stuff in JSON and let someone else parse it.

-For the heatmap, radar images can be obtained from the CSGO installation directory and converted to PNG using ImageMagick.
+For the heatmap, radar images can be obtained from the CSGO installation directory and converted to PNG using ImageMagick (see Makefile for an example).

-TODO: Save the data in a way that makes it easy to add another demo file without regenerating everything.

 TODO: Time-based or match-based averaging, possibly rolling, so you can scrub through a timeline and see how you've been going.